MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-package-actions.md

    > SMS_DISTRIBUTION_MANAGER 2364 (0x93c) ~All DP threads have completed for package \<PackageID> processing thread.
    > SMS_DISTRIBUTION_MANAGER 2364 (0x93c) ~ **Exiting package processing thread for package** \<PackageID>.

-#### Step 10: SMSDBMON notifies PkgXferMgr to process the job created in the third step of Step 9
+#### Step 10: SMSDBMON notifies PkgXferMgr to process the job created in step 9-3

-After the PkgxferMgr job is created in Step 9-3, SMSDBMON detects a change in the `DistributionJobs` table and drops a PKN file in `PkgTransferMgr.box` to instruct PkgXferMgr to process the job:
+After the PkgxferMgr job is created in step 9-3, SMSDBMON detects a change in the `DistributionJobs` table and drops a PKN file in `PkgTransferMgr.box` to instruct PkgXferMgr to process the job:

 > SMS_DATABASE_NOTIFICATION_MONITOR 1792 (0x700) RCV: UPDATE on DistributionJobs for DistributionJob_Creation [\<PackageID>][1035292]
 > SMS_DATABASE_NOTIFICATION_MONITOR 1792 (0x700) SND: Dropped E:\ConfigMgr\inboxes\PkgTransferMgr.box\\**\<PackageID>.PKN** [1035292]